Black Cat Squadron: Operational missions

 During a reconnaissance mission in Yunnan province, Chuang Ren-Liang saw two incoming missiles in his correction camera and evaded S-75 Dvina missiles that day.

 The only other U-2 operator than CIA, USAF and United Kingdom was the Republic of China (Taiwan), which flew missions mostly over the People's Republic of China (PRC).
 Since the 1950s, the Republic of China Air Force had used the RB-57A/D aircraft for reconnaissance missions over the PRC, but suffered two losses when MiG-17s and S-75 Dvina Surface-to-Air Missiles were able to intercept the aircraft.

 In 1958, ROC and American authorities reached an agreement to create the 35th Squadron, nicknamed the Black Cat Squadron, composed of two U-2Cs at Taoyuan Air Base in northern Taiwan, at an isolated part of the airbase.
 To create the typical misdirections at the time, the unit was created under the cover of high altitude weather research missions for ROCAF.
 To the US government, the 35th Squadron and any US CIA/USAF personnel assigned to the unit were known as Detachment H on all documents.
 But instead of being under normal USAF control, the project was known as Project RAZOR, and was run directly by CIA with USAF assistance.

 Each of the 35th Squadron's operational missions had to be approved by both the US and the Taiwan/ROC presidents beforehand.
 To add another layer of security and secrecy to the project, all US military and CIA/government personnel stationed in Taoyuan assigned to Detachment H were issued official documents and ID with false names and cover titles as Lockheed employees/representatives in civilian clothes.
 The ROCAF pilots and ground support crew would never know their US counterpart's real name and rank/title, or which US government agencies they were dealing with.

-26 out of 28 ROC pilots sent to the US completed training between 1959 and 1973, at Laughlin Air Force Base, Texas.
+Twenty-six of 28 ROC pilots sent to the US completed training between 1959 and 1973, at Laughlin Air Force Base, Texas.
 On the night of August 3, 1959, a U-2 on a training mission, out of Laughlin AFB, Texas, piloted by Maj.
 Mike Hua of ROC Air Force, made a successful unassisted nighttime emergency landing at Cortez, Colorado, that was later known as the "Miracle at Cortez".
 Major Hua was later awarded the US Air Force Distinguished Flying Cross for saving the top secret aircraft.